indimail/indimail-virtualdomains/.github/README-indimail.md

 # Using Docker Engine to Run IndiMail / IndiMail-MTA

-IndiMail now has docker images.
+IndiMail has docker images stored in the docker hub respository.
 You can read about installing Docker [here](https://docs.docker.com/engine/install/ "Docker Installation").
 Once you have installed docker-engine, you need to start it.
 Typically it would be

 `$ sudo service docker start`